 C16.3.1.1.1.3.
 All accrued costs and the amount of estimated ULO to be expended after interim closure are determined.

 C16.3.1.1.1.4.
-Unused Obligational Authority (OA) is reduced to zero in the Implementing Agency (IA) accounting system and the correct OA/Obligations (R4/RE transactions) balances are reflected in the Defense Integrated Finance System (DIFS), unless an exception is granted by DSCA.
+Unused Obligational Authority (OA) is reduced to zero in the Implementing Agency (IA) accounting system and the correct OA/Obligations (R4/RE transactions) balances are reflected in the Defense Integrated Financial System (DIFS), unless an exception is granted by DSCA.

 C16.3.1.1.1.5.
 The case is paid in full, i.e., collections equal the expected case closure value.
-If the case is not yet paid in full, the IA shall continue processing the case for closure and shall forward the closure certificate (and associated 'C1' transaction) to Defense Finance and Accounting Services, Indianapolis (DFAS-IN).
+If the case is not yet paid in full, the IA shall continue processing the case for closure and shall forward the closure certificate (and associated 'C1' transaction) to Defense Finance and Accounting Services - Indianapolis (DFAS-IN).

 C16.3.1.1.1.6.
 Performance reports, submitted to DFAS-IN to report all delivered articles and services, have been processed.
 All estimated billings have been converted to actual billings.